powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 - maximise the margins of CNECs that are "optimised"
 - ensure that the margins of "monitored" CNECs are positive and/or are not decreased by the RAO.

-FARAO contains 3 families of CNECs, depending on which type of physical constraints they have: **FlowCnecs**, **AngleCnecs** and **VoltageCnecs**.
+OpenRAO contains 3 families of CNECs, depending on which type of physical constraints they have: **FlowCnecs**, **AngleCnecs** and **VoltageCnecs**.

 ### Flow CNECs